 Funnily enough there’s another rain check, no matter how much you covet or hanker over another hunk or damsel, for most part and for most people it doesn’t convert into reality.
 It’s superficial, imaginative and vicarious pleasure.
 What is real and accomplishable though is with your partner or spouse.
 And this is why it is imperative, almost healthy, to have a sustained appeal in your own relationship.

 So how and what do you think keeps the chemistry effervescent?
 Might be different for you than it is for me but by and large, few things are true for all.
 Absence does make the heart grow fonder.
-When you have had the time to miss each other and fantasized to kiss another, it surely revives the desire to be together.
+When you have had the time to miss each other, it surely revives the desire to be together.
 Might be good to have some ‘missing time”.

 More than that, when you let your partner be the person they are… let them dance unabashedly, let them explore fearlessly, let them think unhinged, let them speak candidly.
 We can’t always be part of who they are, but someone who shares the same passion could be.
 And when you give them that space and liberty, are ready to enjoy their joy from a distance, there is a certain gratitude and trust exchanged in that moment which surprisingly translates into mutual aphrodisia.